The Purpose of an Inquest

 (a) The wife or husband of the deceased

 (b) Any person who is a parent or grandparent of the deceased

 (c) Any person who is a child or grandchild of the deceased, and

 (d) Any person who is or is the issue of, a brother, sister, uncle or aunt of the deceased.

 Another claim that can be made under the 1976 Act is for reasonable funeral expenses.
-Any dependent who has actually expended funeral expenses can claim them.
-The Court will award normal, reasonable funeral expenses that would include a headstone and even the cost of embalming but would probably not include an elaborate memorial.
+Any dependent who has actually expended funeral expenses can claim.
+The Court will award normal, reasonable funeral expenses that would include a headstone and even the cost of embalming, but would probably not include an elaborate memorial.